juju/docs/src/en/charms-bundles.md

 A bundle file can be deployed via the command-line interface by using the `juju quickstart` tool.

-The juju quickstart tool can be installed on Ubuntu versions newer than 14.04 by running the following command:
+The Juju quickstart tool can be installed on Ubuntu versions newer than 14.04 by running the following command:

 ```bash